joangoma/spotify-ad-muter/README.md

 ### Automatic Startup (Optional)

-You can set up the script to run automatically when you log in using either systemd (recommended) or desktop autostart.
+You can set up the script to run automatically when you log in spotify.

-#### Method 1: Systemd Service (Recommended)

 1. Create the systemd user directory:
 ```bash